davidlattimore/wild/libwild/MachO.md

 - Segments are page aligned both in the file and in the VM memory (16KiB pages) with the exception of the last segment (`__LINKEDIT`)

-- Section name is limited to 16 characters -> `-ffunction-sections -fdata-sections` are implemented with `MH_SUBSECTIONS_VIA_SYMBOLS` - each symbol can be treaded as a separate section for purpose of GC.
+- Section name is limited to 16 characters -> `-ffunction-sections -fdata-sections` are implemented with `MH_SUBSECTIONS_VIA_SYMBOLS` - each symbol can be treated as a separate section for purpose of GC.

 - `__stubs` correspond to PLT - `-Wl,-bind_at_load` has same meaning as `BIND_NOW` -> non-lazy binding is possible